chrisjensenuk/fretboard/README.md

 - ~~Put inlays on fret board~~
 - Add Tests
 - Add linting on build
+- Create resources in Azure 'UK South' (As UK West doesn't do appInsights)
 - Use a dot instead of an X to guess the note
 - Add wood background to fretboard?
 - Create 'What's the Note?' trainer configurable timeout